michelhilg/data-engineering-tlc-data/README.md

-# Data Engineering - TLC Trip Record Data
+# Cloud Data Engineering - TLC Trip Record Data

 ## 1. Introduction

-This repository has the goal to present the pipeline documentation and code to a data engineering task performed on the TLC Trip Record Data from the New York city.
+This repository has the goal to present the pipeline documentation and code to a data engineering task performed on a cloud based platform for the TLC Trip Record Data.

 The challenge was to build a pipeline that automatically imports the TLC datasets from the web page [TLC NYC Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page), after, transforms, and loads following best practices on data engineering field.